 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

-If you are suffering from conditions such as high cholesterol, hypertension and heart disease risk reduction; stomach acid disorders; asthma and COPD; depression and anxiety; mental disorders; pain problems, and infections and taking prescription medications to treat them, would you consider a way to safely get off these medications if you were presented with one?
+If you are suffering from conditions such as high cholesterol and hypertension; stomach acid disorders; asthma and COPD; depression and anxiety; mental disorders; pain problems, and infections and taking prescription medications to treat them, would you consider a way to safely get off these medications if you were presented with one?

 In this article and the next few to follow, I want to discuss holistic approaches for these and other common health conditions—approaches that may allow you to end your dependence upon prescription drugs altogether.

 You may or may not be aware that a year ago the new cardiovascular disease risk reduction practice guidelines became the new standard of care.
 The scientists and doctors only considered strong data evidence for their recommendations, and since statins (HMG-CoA reductase inhibitor such as Lipitor or Zocor) have been so extensively studied and found to reduce heart attacks, they became the main treatment recommendation.
 The new guidelines recommend a statin drug for anyone with known heart disease or diabetes (now considered a heart disease equivalent, not just a risk factor).
 Now I get to share a way to lower cardiovascular risk and get off your statin drug.

 The way to cut your cardiovascular risk does not begin with supplements.
 It begins with these important basics:

 - Moderate exercise 150 minutes or vigorous exercise 75 minutes each week.

 - Effective stress management and adequate, consistent sleep.